jasoncc2020/yongjiguan-academic-homepage/content/en/authors/yongji/_index.md

 - Visitors
 ---

-Cancheng Li received his Ph.D. in Biomedical Engineering from [Beihang University](https://www.buaa.edu.cn/), where he was supervised by [Professor Jicong Zhang](http://shi.buaa.edu.cn/zhangjicong/en/index.htm), a recipient of China’s National Young Thousand Talents Program.
-He also conducted collaborative research as a visiting graduate student at the [Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences](http://www.siat.ac.cn/).
+Cancheng Li is a Ph.D. candidate in Biomedical Engineering at [Beihang University](https://www.buaa.edu.cn/), under the supervision of [Professor Jicong Zhang](http://shi.buaa.edu.cn/zhangjicong/en/index.htm).
+He has also conducted collaborative research at the [Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences](http://www.siat.ac.cn/).

-His research focuses on [computational neuroscience](https://scholar.google.com/citations?hl=en&view_op=search_authors&mauthors=label:computational_neuroscience), [artificial intelligence for neuroscience](https://scholar.google.com/citations?hl=en&view_op=search_authors&mauthors=label:ai_for_neuroscience), and the investigation of [heterogeneity in mental disorders](https://scholar.google.com/citations?hl=en&view_op=search_authors&mauthors=label:heterogeneity_of_mental_diseases).
-His work involves biomedical signal processing, brain network and connectivity modeling, and the evaluation of therapeutic outcomes following non-invasive neuromodulation.

-Over the past five years, he has authored or co-authored more than 20 papers published in journals and conference proceedings, including *npj Digital Medicine*, *Neurocomputing*, *CNS Neuroscience & Therapeutics*, IJCAI, and IEEE ISBI.
+His research interests include computational neuroscience, artificial intelligence for neuroscience, and heterogeneity in mental disorders.
+He has published more than 20 papers in journals and conference proceedings, including *npj Digital Medicine*, *Neurocomputing*, IJCAI, and IEEE ISBI.

-He has served as a Guest Associate Editor for *Frontiers in Neuroscience* and *Frontiers in Neurology*.
-He has also been invited to review manuscripts for more than 20 international journals in biomedical engineering and related interdisciplinary fields, including *IEEE Transactions on Affective Computing*, *IEEE Journal of Biomedical and Health Informatics*, *IEEE Transactions on Cognitive and Developmental Systems*, and *Neurocomputing*.
-In addition, he has served as a Program Committee member for IEEE Health 2023, IEEE Health 2024, and IEEE ISBI 2025.
+He has served as a Guest Associate Editor for *Frontiers in Neuroscience* and *Frontiers in Neurology* and has reviewed manuscripts for more than 20 international journals, including *IEEE Transactions on Affective Computing*, *IEEE Journal of Biomedical and Health Informatics*, *IEEE Transactions on Cognitive and Developmental Systems*, and *Neurocomputing*.
+He has also served as a Program Committee member for IEEE Health 2023, IEEE Health 2024, and IEEE ISBI 2025.